Monthly Tech-Tip from Tony Hansen SignUp

 Two coffee mugs, one cracked, the other shattered

 These are made from L4005D red cone 6 stoneware.
 Both are cast and thin-walled (half of what a thrown piece would be).
 They were glazed only on the inside to encourage cracking/splitting if the glaze is under excessive compression (that is, the thermal expansion of the glaze is significantly less than that of the body).
 And that is what happened here.
 The piece on the left cracked after a couple of taps with a hammer.
 Notice how the crack has opened.
 The piece is "spring-loaded" (press it together and it reopens on release).
 The glaze is GA6-B. The piece on the right is glazed with G1214Z1.
 It spontaneously blew in half, with a loud crack, a few 5 hours after exit from the kiln.
 On further taps with a hammer these pieces shattered into dozens of smaller ones!
 The white glaze is certainly under too much compression.
 Obviously, neither is under any danger of crazing.
 Is the compression too great on the dark glaze?
 It did not shatter the way the white one did on further taps.
 And, another thicker-walled piece exiting the same kiln was glazed inside and out with that glaze.
 It was very strong.
 The lesson: Glaze compression, if not too much, is good for ware strength - but pieces must be glazed both outside and inside.
-And, thin ware like this, is good for testing that compression.
+And, thin ware like this must have better-fitted glazes.

 Inbound Photo Links